 A Solo 401(k) can be a powerful tool in a self-directed investor’s tool belt.
-In terms of tax advantages, Solo 401(k)s offer the same benefits as the well-known employer-sponsored 401(k), except the account holder must be a self-employed individual with no other employees.
+In terms of tax advantages, Solo 401(k)s offer the same benefits as the well-known employer-sponsored 401(k).
+However, the account holder must be a self-employed individual with no other employees.

 Ready to learn more about self-directed investing?
 Click here to browse and download our helpful Investing Guides.

 Solo 401(k)s offer a considerable spectrum of potential benefits:

 - The Solo 401(k) holder, as plan Trustee, exercises a greater degree of control over investment activities.